Thejas2006/HVDC-link/README.md

 - A DC-link capacitor for smoothing and energy storage
 - A single-phase inverter stage controlled using SPWM
 - Optical isolation for safe gate driving
+- Frequency control can be done by changing the sineFreq in esp32 code.

 The inverter is driven using complementary SPWM signals with dead-band insertion to prevent shoot-through.